zammad/zammad-helm/zammad/README.md

 # Zammad Helm Chart

-This directory contains a Kubernetes chart to deploy [Zammad](https://zammad.org/) ticket system.
+A [Helm](https://helm.sh) chart to install [Zammad](https://zammad.org) on [Kubernetes](https://kubernetes.io)

+[Zammad](https://zammad.org/) is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and e-mails.
+It is distributed under version 3 of the GNU AFFERO General Public License (GNU AGPLv3).

+## Introduction

+This chart will do the following:

+- Install a Zammad `StatefulSet`
+- Install Elasticsearch, Memcached, PostgreSQL, Redis & Minio (optional) as requirements

+Be aware that the Zammad Helm chart version is different from the actual Zammad version.

-## Prerequisites Details
+## Prerequisites

 - Kubernetes 1.19+
-- Helm 3.x
+- Helm 3.2.0+
 - Cluster with at least 4GB of free RAM

-## Chart Details

-This chart will do the following:

-- Install Zammad statefulset
-- Install Elasticsearch, Memcached, PostgreSQL, Redis & Minio (optional) as requirements

 ## Installing the Chart